shajeeraza12/PAForASD-Project/README.md

 mpiexec -np 5 python Parallel_Version.py (-np "n" n=number of processes)

+To see the visualization of the comparison run

+python Visualize.py

 # Data Placement:
 The script automatically downloads and preprocesses the Fashion-MNIST dataset.
 No need to manually place any data files.